mmitss/mmitss-az/src/mrp/map-spat-broadcaster/README.md

 2. In the mmitss-phase3-master-config.json (config) file, following keys need to be assigned with appropriate values:
 - `config["SignalController"]["IpAddress"]`: IPv4 address of the signal controller (string)
 - `config["PortNumber"]["MapSPaTBroadcaster"]`:  UDP port number on the host (integer) where the signal controller pushes the raw SPaT blob.
-Note: Change only if the default (recommended) port number is already occupied on the host machine.
+Note: Change only if the default (6053) port number is already occupied on the host machine.
 In case of a change, corresponding change in the signal controller needs to be ensured.
 - `config["SignalController"]["Vendor"]`: vendor of the signal-controller (string). (tested on Econolite Cobalt, Intellight MaxTime).
 For Econolite signal controllers, use "Econolite" here.
 - `config["signalController"]["InactiveVehPhases"]`
 - `config["signalController"]["InactivePedPhases"]`